Murder of Yangjie Li: Investigation

+Arrest

-On Monday, May 23, a young local couple, Sebastian F. (20), the son and step-son of a senior official of the National Police and the Dessau police chief, and his fiancée, Xenia I. (20), handed themselves in to police.
+On Monday, May 23, a young local couple, Sebastian Flech, the son and step-son of a senior official of the Federal Police and the Dessau police chief, and his fiancée, Xenia Lang, handed themselves in to police.
 The two claimed that the DNA found on the body of the victim could have come from them, and that they had met Li the night before her disappearance and had engaged in consensual sex in their apartment building next to the location where the body was found.
-The two claimed to have not left the apartment after the meeting with Li (which was contradicted by eyewitnesses’ testimonies who said Li had been seen elsewhere during the time of the purported meeting with the two.
+The two claimed to have not left the apartment after the meeting with Li (which was contradicted by eyewitnesses’ testimonies who said Li had been seen elsewhere during the time of the purported meeting with the two).
 While the two denied any involvement in the murder, police made a successful DNA match and issued an arrest warrant for the two on suspicion of joint murder.

-Ramona S., the mother of the accused, and her partner, Jörg S., both police officers, came under general suspicion of covering up evidence of the murder in the couple's apartment.
-The mother, working for the police department Sachsen-Anhalt East, had protected her son previously during several criminal investigations by the local police, which was headed by her husband.
-She volunteered to join the investigating group "Anhalt".
-The stepfather was the head of the Dessau police station from November 2012 until June 6, 2016, when he was barred from official duties (without disciplinary procedure).
-Specifically, they allegedly helped the suspects empty the apartment on Saturday, May 21.
-The investigation was therefore transferred from the Dessau police to the police in Halle.

 At a press conference on Tuesday, May 24, following the arrest of the two suspects, the Dessau-Roßlau chief prosecutor Folker Bittmann repeated the version of events given by the two suspects that there had been a meeting with Li for consensual sex, an assertion contradicted by testimony of witnesses.
 The spread of the suspect's version outraged the parents of the murdered daughter, as well as Chinese students in Dessau and throughout Germany.
 It was thought to damage the reputation of the victim, her parents and her family in China, and also became a headline in the leading newspapers and social media in China, where the potential for justice in the German legal system was cast into doubt.

 The parents of the victim presented a disciplinary complaint against Bittmann; however the Justice Department has so far seen no reason to employ a different prosecutor than Bittmann.
 Bittmann has also been responsible for the Oury Jalloh case for years.
 Oury Jalloh was a refugee from Sierra Leone who died in 2005 during a fire in a cell in the Dessau police station.
 During the course of the investigation, evidence disappeared, traces were erased, and police documents were destroyed.